OpenMandrivaSoftware/docker-builder/README.md

 ## About

-OpenMandriva Docker Builder and Utilities
-This repository contains a collection of scripts and Docker configurations for building and managing OpenMandriva Docker images, RPM packages, and development environments.
+This repository contains a collection of scripts for building and managing OpenMandriva RPM packages and development environments for various architectures, including ARM and RISC-V.
-It is designed to streamline the process of creating OpenMandriva official Docker base images, building RPM packages, and setting up environments for various architectures including ARM and RISC-V.

 ## Features

-Docker Image Building: Scripts for creating minimal and ABF (Automated Build Farm) Docker images for OpenMandriva.

 Process Monitoring: A utility script to monitor and kill stalled processes, specifically targeting ldd.